jmurga/Analytical.jl/docs/src/index.md

 # ABC-MK

 ABC-MK is an analytical approximation to $\alpha_{(x)}$.
 We explore the impact of linkage and background selection at positive selected alleles sites.
-The package solves anylitical approximations for different genetic scenarios in order to estimate the strenght and rate of adaptation.
+The package solves analytical approximations for different genetic scenarios in order to estimate the strength and rate of adaptation.

-When empircal values of polymorphims and divergence are given, they will be used to discern their expected correspoding values modeled under any Distribution of Fitness Effect (*DFE*) and background selection values (*B*).
+When empirical values of polymorphism and divergence are given, they will be used to discern their expected values modeled under any Distribution of Fitness Effect (*DFE*) and background selection values (*B*).

-Our approach estimates directly $\alpha_{(x)}$ and several statistics ($P_N$, $P_S$, $D_N$, $D_S$, $SFS$, $\alpha_W$, $\alpha_S$) associated to random *DFE*.
+Our approach estimates directly $\alpha_{(x)}$ and several statistics ($B$, $\alpha_W$, $\alpha_S$) associated to random *DFE*.
 In conjunction, the associated values to these *DFE* can be used as priors distributions at *ABC* methods.
 If we subset enough parameters, we will consider any frequency spectrum and fixations under generalized models of selection, demography, and linkage associated with the empirical population and sample size.
 Therefore, our method can estimate rate and strength of adaption in models and non-models organisms, for which previous *DFE* and demography are unknown.

 ## Installation

 To install our module we highly recommend to use [LTS official Julia binaries](https://julialang.org/downloads/).
 If is your first time using Julia, you can easily export the Julia bin through ```export PATH="/path/to/directory/julia-1.v.v/bin:$PATH"``` in your shell.
-Since we use *scipy* to solve equations, the package depends on PyCall.

 ```bash
 julia -e 'using Pkg;Pkg.add(PackageSpec(path="https://github.com/jmurga/Analytical.jl"))'